kunalphalswal/cpp/Trees/Trie.md

-Count no of strings with given prefix in O(length of max string) after pre-processing.
+used to count no of strings with given prefix in O(length of max string) after pre-processing.